Don’t miss this glimpse into the world of endangered bighorn sheep

 Ringed by mountains soaring dramatically from the desert floor, Palm Desert is a hiker’s paradise.
 Trails traverse across rocky hillsides and climb up ridgelines to higher elevations, affording panoramic views of the Coachella Valley.

 Most of the area’s hiking trails are open year-round for hardy hikers or early birds.
-A select few have seasonal closures, however, and reopen each year at the start of October.
+A select few have seasonal closures, however, and reopen each year on October 1.
 Well-timed to take advantage of cooler fall temperatures, the opening of these trails feels like the symbolic opening of hiking season in Palm Desert, as well.